How to Make Symphony Brownies: Easy and Scrumptious!

 Got a big sweet tooth?
 Follow this easy recipe and learn how to make delicious Symphony Brownies with a candy bar twist!

-Ah, brownies – they just scream comfort in every way.
+Ah, brownies!
+They just scream comfort in every way.
 They’re the perfect indulgence to eat while watching your favorite movie or having family get-togethers with the kids and grandkids.
-That’s why I’m here to show you how to make yummy Symphony Brownies in a cinch!
-Satisfy your sweet tooth in minutes!
+That’s why I’m here to show you how to make yummy Symphony Brownies in minutes!

 This blog contains affiliate links.
 This means a small commission is earned if you make a purchase by using this link.
 The price you pay will be the same whether you use the affiliate link or go directly to the vendor’s website using a non-affiliate link.
-Sonata Home Design is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+As an Amazon Influencer, I earn from qualifying purchases.

 Thank goodness for brownies!
 For they have saved me on more than one occasion!